asherhe/mitx-18.01-calculus/calculus1a-differentiation/unit1-the-derivative/calculating-derivatives.md

 \end{align*}
 $$

-And now we have the derivative of a function, as a function, for which we can just directly plug in values and get a result, instead of doing a long computation with limits for only a specific value.
+And now we have the derivative of a function, as a function, for which we can just directly pug in values and get a result, instead of doing a long computation with limits for only a specific value.

 ## Properties of Derivatives from Limit Laws